UniMath/agda-unimath/src/orthogonal-factorization-systems/precomposition-lifts-families-of-elements.lagda.md

       ( lift-family-of-elements B)
       ( htpy-precomp H A)
       ( precomp-lift-family-of-elements B f)
-      ( λ a → triangle-precompose-lift-family-of-elements-htpy B a H)
+      ( λ a → triangle-precomp-lift-family-of-elements-htpy B a H)

   abstract
     compute-htpy-precomp-lifted-family-of-elements-htpy :